 11 Farretta v.
 California, 422 U.S. 806, 819 (1975) ("The Sixth Amendment does not provide merely that a defense shall be made for the accused; it grants the accused personally the right to make his defense.").
-While this case specifically addresses the right of an individual to represent themselves, pro se, the rationale of the court holds true even where the individual has been appointed or retains counsel.
+While this case specifically addresses the right of an individual to represent themselves, pro se, the rationale of the court holds true even where the individual has been appointed or retains coursel.

-resources to assist in their defense is extremely limited.12 The constraints in mounting a defense for pretrial detainees include the psychological and physical restrictions on their ability to function and think rationally about their case, lack of time with their attorney, and lack of ability and access to review discovery.
-Consider, again, the difference of experience for those detained pretrial and those released pending trial: phone calls, emails, and in-person meetings with counsel, as well as personal time and access to review discovery and legal filings, are nearly unrestricted for the released individual while pretrial detainees suffer the burden of facility restrictions and therefore are far more limited in their ability to participate in their own defense 13
+case.
+Detention is an immensely restrictive environment where access to resources to assist in their defense is extremely limited.12 The constraints in mounting a defense for pretrial detainees include the psychological and physical restrictions on their ability to function and think rationally about their case, lack of time with their attorney, and lack of ability and access to review discovery.
+Consider, again, the difference of experience for those detained pretrial and those released pending trial: phone calls, emails, and in-person meetings with counsel, as well as personal time and access to review discovery and legal filings, are nearly unrestricted for the released individual while pretrial detainees suffer the burden of facility restrictions and therefore are far more limited in their ability to participate in their own defense.13

-A. E-discovery, the Law Library, and Obligations of Federal Detention Facilities
+A. E-discovery, the law library, and obligations of federal detention facilities